mjsull/qhery/paper/paper.md

 affiliations:
   - name: Q-PHIRE genomics, Forensic and Scientific Services, Queensland Health
     index: 1
-date: 06 June 2022
+  - name: Peter Doherty Institute for Infection and Immunity, University of Melbourne, Melbourne, VIC, Australia
+    index: 2
+date: 17 January 2024
 bibliography: paper.bib

 ---

+#

 # Summary
-Qhery is a Python application for the detection of mutations in SARS-CoV-2 that may confer resistance to treatment.
-Qhery is freely available under a GPL license for macOS, GNU/Linux and Windows from https://github.com/mjsull/qhery/

-# Introduction

 Antivirals and neutralising monoclonal antibodies (mAbs) are now extensively used for the prevention and treatment of COVID-19.
 Unfortunately, the virus SARS-CoV-2 is able to rapidly adapt to escape treatment[@RN1].
-SARS-CoV-2 has been shown to adapt to escape binding of Sotrovimab in patients.
-Mutations that reduce the effectiveness of antiviral treatments have also been observed.
+SARS-CoV-2 has been shown to adapt to escape binding of Sotrovimab in patients[@RN2].
+Mutations that reduce the effectiveness of antiviral treatments have also been observed[@RN3].

+Two tools exist for the analysis of resistance mutations in SARS-CoV-2.
-The Stanford Coronavirus Antiviral & Resistance database (CoV-RDB)[@RN2] has comprehensively curated published data on the neutralising susceptibility of SARS-CoV-2 variants and spike mutations to mAbs.
-Recently, they have updated the database to include resistances to commonly used antivirals.
+The Stanford Coronavirus Antiviral & Resistance database (CoV-RDB)[@RN4] has comprehensively curated published data on the neutralising susceptibility of SARS-CoV-2 variants and spike mutations to mAbs.
+It also includes mutations that grant resistance to commonly used antivirals.
-It also includes a sequence analysis program that when provided with a consensus sequence can annotate mutations.
-These mutations are then checked against the Cov-RDB to determine whether mutations may cause a decrease in Mabs susceptibility.
+Included on the website is a sequence analysis program that when provided with a consensus sequence or raw reads can annotate mutations.
+These mutations are then checked against the Cov-RDB to determine whether mutations may cause a decrease in mAbs susceptibility.
+Sabres is a command-line tool that compares variants found in a VCF file to an internally maintained database of resistance mutations [@RN5].

+Qhery is a Python application for the detection of mutations in SARS-CoV-2 that may confer resistance to treatment.
+Qhery is freely available under a GPL license for macOS and GNU/Linux from https://github.com/mjsull/qhery/

 # Statement of Need
 Coronavirus Resistance Database (CoV-RDB) is an excellent tool for the analysis of resistance mutations.
 However, it's analysis pipeline is currently only available via web portal.
-This limits the number of sequences that can be processed efficiently and it's ability to be incorporated into an automated monitoring platform such as Austrakka.
+This limits the number of sequences that can be processed efficiently, and it's ability to be incorporated into an automated monitoring platform such as Austrakka[@RN6].
 There may also privacy concerns with uploading private sequencing information to a third-party website.
-QHERY removes these limitations by allowing the user to compare SARS-CoV-2 genomic information to the CoV-RDB locally.
+SABRES is also a useful tool, however it's internal database is updated infrequently.
+It is also unable to detect low frequency variants natively.
+Qhery removes these limitations by allowing the user to compare SARS-CoV-2 genomic information to the frequently updated CoV-RDB locally.

 # Implementation

-Qhery is a Python script available under a GPL license.
-It runs on macOS, GNU/Linux and Microsoft Windows operating systems.
-Qhery can be used to assess SARS-CoV-2 for mutations that confer resistance to a wide variety of treatments.

-Qhery can take a combination of variant call format (vcf) file, a FASTA file or a BAM file and converts them into amino acid changes.
-If a BAM file is provided QHERY identifies low frequency variants using lofreq which is then converted to Amino acid changes using bcftools csq.
+Qhery can take a combination of variant call format (vcf) file, a FASTA file of the consensus sequence or a BAM file of raw reads aligned to the SARS-CoV-2 reference (MN908947.3) and converts them into amino acid changes.
+If a BAM file is provided QHERY identifies low frequency variants using lofreq[@RN7] which is then converted to Amino acid changes using bcftools csq[@RN8].
 Provided VCF files are also converted to amino acid changes using bcftools csq.
 Finally, nextclade is used to determine amino acid changes from a FASTA file.
 Nextclade can also be used to determine the lineage of the query if not provided by the user.
 For a list of provided treatments, mutations that increase resistance to treatment are retrieved from the CoV-RDB database.
 This database can be automatically downloaded or provided to the software.
 Identified resistance mutations are then checked against the list of observed mutations for the query and reported in table.
-In addition, codon frequencies in the BAM file are examined and if a resistance mutation is present above a user defined threshold that mutation is also reported.
-This information is then compiled into a table that details whether a mutation is present in the sample, whether that muation is a lineage defining muatation, the codon usage at that site, determined from the BAM file.
-The fold change in resistance for each of the treatments specificied and whether that mutation falls in the epitope of the treatment.
+In addition, codon frequencies in the BAM file are examined using pysam[@RN8] and if a resistance mutation is present above a user defined threshold that mutation is also reported.
+This information is compiled into a table that details whether a mutation is present in the sample, the codon frequency at that site, and whether that mutation is a lineage defining mutation.
+The fold change in resistance for each of the treatments specified and whether that mutation falls in the epitope or binding pocket of the treatment is also included.

+# Availability
+Qhery is a Python script available under a GPL license.
+It runs on macOS, GNU/Linux and Microsoft Windows operating systems.
+Qhery can be used to assess SARS-CoV-2 for mutations that confer resistance to a wide variety of treatments.

 ![Flowchart of qhery](https://github.com/mjsull/qhery/blob/main/paper/flowchart.svg?raw=true)

+## Figure 1: Flowchart of Qhery